Mahmoud-zino/Knowledge/School/Projects/MediaScout/Software Documentation/Backend/Tasks.md

 __all__ = ('celery_app',)
 ```

-Tasks are then added in `tasks.py` in api app.
+Tasks are then added in `tasks.py` in API app.

-> example
+Example

 ```py
 from celery import shared_task